Three Step Flea Prevention Plan

 Many people forget to get rid of them in the home.
 Fleas and flea eggs can fall off your pet anywhere your pet roams, and fleas love to hide in carpets and furniture.
 You must vacuum daily, especially in high-traffic areas.
 Be sure to enclose your vacuum bag in a plastic bag and discard immediately.
 Use carpet powders, foggers in large open areas, and sprays on your baseboards, moldings, cracks and under furniture where foggers can't reach.

-Wash your pet's bedding weekly and treat the area with a spray that contains an adulticide and an IGR, such as Ovitrol X-Tend.
+Wash your pet's bedding weekly and treat the area with a spray, such as Advantage Household Spot and Crevice Spray.
 If you prefer natural methods of flea control, dust pet bedding and surrounding areas with Diatomaceous Earth.
 D/Earth is made of fossils that scratch the insect's outer shell, causing death by dehydration.
 Be sure to clean and treat all areas where your pet spends time: the car, the pet carrier, the garage, etc.

 Treat Your Outdoor Pet Area